JoeySouzaAO1/Rx-Managment-Backend/DOCS.md

 ## Future Enhancements
 1. Transition to MySQL for production environments
 2. Dockerization of the application for portability and scalability
-3. Asynchronous processing for bulk requests to improve performance
+3. Paralel processing system (such as Spring Batch) for bulk requests to improve performance
 4. Advanced caching mechanisms for frequent queries
 5. Additional fields such as expiration date and dosage form in the Drug entity
 6. Creation of a separate Manufacturer entity for detailed manufacturer information